 There are a few key things to consider as you're making your holiday cookie box:

 - Prep your recipes: Decide what recipes you're going to include and when you want to bake them.
+It's likely you'll do this over a few days (it's a lot of cookies!).

 - Think about colors: I'm a photographer, so of course, I'm going to think about the colors!
 A lot of cookies are brown.
 Try to break it up with some color, cookies with icing or sprinkles, or some items that aren't cookies at all (that's where those Candied Orange Slices come in!).